FederatedAI/FATE/federatedml/tree/README.md

 We use a "XGBoost" like tree-learning algorithm.
 In order to keep gradient and hessian confidential, we require the active party to encrypt gradient and hessian before sending them to passive parties.

+By following the SecureBoost framework, multiple parties can jointly build tree ensembled model without leaking privacy in federated learning.
+If you want to learn more about the algorithm details, you can read the paper attached above.